-For those looking for more than just a beach day, Panama City Beach also has countless shopping and dining options and attractions like Pier Park and Ripley’s, Believe it or Not.
+For those looking for more than just a beach day, Panama City Beach also has countless shopping and dining options and tourist attractions like Pier Park and Ripley’s, believe it or not.

 In addition to its rich architectural heritage, the Art Deco District is also home to many galleries, shops, and restaurants.

-If sun and sand are your top priorities, Miami is home to many famous beaches, including Miami Beach and Fort Lauderdale, which is about 45 minutes north.
+If sun and sand are your top priorities, head to Miami Beach or Lauderdale beach, about 45 minutes north.

 9. West Palm Beach